 Child Find is part of Colorado's system for identifying children suspected of having a delay in development.
 If a young child is not meeting typical developmental milestones, or someone is concerned about the child’s growth or learning, child find teams will evaluate how the child plays, learns, speaks, behaves and moves.
 The purpose of the evaluation is to determine if there is a significant delay or if there is a need for early intervention or special education services.
 Evaluations conducted by Child Find teams are at no cost to parents.

-- Or other proof of birth listing parents
+* Birth certificate (or other proof of birth listing parents)

-- Must show parent/guardian name and dated within past 60 days
+* Proof of Residency (utility bill, lease agreement, etc.) - must show parent/guardian name and dated within the past 60 days